hashicorp/terraform-provider-aws/docs/raising-a-pull-request.md

     Some indicative example branch names would be `f-aws_emr_instance_group-refactor` or `td-staticcheck-st1008`

-1. Make the changes you would like to include in the provider, add new tests as required and make sure that all relevant existing tests are passing.
+1. Make the changes you would like to include in the provider, add new tests as required, and make sure that all relevant existing tests are passing.

 1. Create a changelog entry following the process outlined [here](changelog-process.md)